 Lee: Slavery, a Necessary Evil

 In a letter to his wife from the front-lines, Lee wrote, "slavery as an institution, is a moral and political evil in any country."
-But even in the very same letter he argues that it was necessary for black people to bear slavery in order that they might be abe to come to America an be "civilized".
+But even in the very same letter he argues that it was necessary for black people to bear slavery in order that they might be "able to come to America" and be "civilized".
 Lee himself was indirectly burdened with this supposed evil.
-Lee’s wife was descendant of George Washington through an adoption, and owned dozens of slaves and a plantation network.
+Lee’s wife was descendant of George Washington through adoption and owned dozens of slaves and a plantation network.
 Lee’s father-in-law had willed that the family’s slaves be free after he died “when expedient and proper.”
 Lee had been born into an old and wealthy family which had fallen on hard times.
 The Confederate general held on to the slaves until his own plantation was back on track.
 According to Elizabeth Brown Pryor’s biography of the man, which is based on Lee’s correspondences, the general freed his own slaves prior to the war, though considered buying more afterwards.
 If the Civil War was about the rights of states, there was one right the southern states particularly wanted to defend, and that was slavery.